exca/Stationeers-IC10-Automation/Basic-IC10/Basic Language Reference.md

 DeviceName[SlotType].SlotProperty
 ```

-- `DeviceName`: This is the name of the device you want to read from.
+- `DeviceName`: This is the name of the device as declared by an Alias.
 - `SlotType`: Specify the type of slot you want to access, which can be `Import`, `Export`, or `Content`.
 - `SlotProperty`: This is the variable or data you want to retrieve from the slot.

-Here's an example of how to read the `OccupantHash` property from an `Import` slot of a device named `MySorter`:
+Here's an example of how to read the `OccupantHash` property from an `Import` slot of a alias declared `MySorter`:

 ```basic
 CurrentHashInSorter = MySorter[Import].OccupantHash